ZMackay/ZMackay/README.md

 Hello, my name is Zachary Mackay.
 I am a computer science graduate from the University of Arkansas - Fort Smith.
-I focused in Data Science and AI and aquired a minor in mathmatics.
+I focused in Data Science and AI and acquired a minor in mathmatics.

 Looking to colabarate and make some incredible projects.